s0ick/Todo-app/README.md

-# Getting Started with Create React App
+# Getting Started with Create React TodoPage

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React TodoPage](https://github.com/facebook/create-react-app).

 ## Installing the app